stefvanschie/buildinggame/CODE_OF_CONDUCT.md

 To make this an enjoyable experience for everyone there needs to be a set of rules that are enforced to create a healthy workspace, where we can all enjoy our time.
-The rules and standards apply to everyone who contributes to this project (issues, pull requests, etc.) regardless of age, ethnicity, religion, role/status, gender identity/expression, nationality, preferences, race, sexual identity/orientation, experience, size and personal appearance.
+The rules and standards apply to everyone who contributes to this project (issues, pull requests, etc.) regardless of age, ethnicity, religion, role/status, gender identity/expression, nationality, preferences, race, sexual identity/orientation, experience, size or personal appearance.

 ## Rules and Standards

 * Be welcoming to new users and help them learn about this project if needed
 * Keep conversations on topic: if you think your reply isn't on topic, please refrain from posting and instead create a new issue/pull request
 * Use swearing in moderation and don't target swear words at other users
+* All users are equal regardless of age, ethnicity, religion, role/status, gender identity/expression, nationality, preferences, race, sexual identity/orientation, experience, size or personal appearance.
 * Don't harass others based on their English skills.
 Correcting them is allowed and encouraged, but should be done in a civil manner
 * All posts should be made in English, or at the very least an English translation should be provided.
 * Do not spread hate towards other (similar) projects/communties